ducky4life/ducky4life/README.md

 ### hello there :D

-im ducky and i code stuff
+im ducky and i code stuff badly

 warden commander in [the order of the grey wardens](https://www.nationstates.net/region=the_order_of_the_grey_wardens)